KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/openFoam/solvers/StochasticLagrangianSolver.rst

 Input Parameters
 ^^^^^^^^^^^^^^^^

-To initialize a DFF, you start with a ready OFF and use scripts to create it.
-The creation of the DFF from the OFF requires the following parameters:
+The following parameters are required to create a DFF from an existing OFF:

 * Flow name:
     * case directory